Carolyn Lukensmeyer: Lukensmeyer Associates, Inc.

-Dr. Lukensmeyer is President of Lukensmeyer Associates, Inc., an organization consulting firm founded in 1974.
+Lukensmeyer is President of Lukensmeyer Associates, Inc., an organization consulting firm founded in 1974.
 She established an international reputation in the field of Organizational Development and Management Consulting.
 Clients range in size from 10 to more than 350,000 employees, representing public and private sectors from five continents.
 Her consulting projects have centered around areas such as creating partnerships between public and private organizations, education reform, the transformation and revitalization of bureaucratic systems, and planning processes to integrate corporate strategy, structures, and human resources.
 Lukensmeyer Associates has also developed programs to move women into top management positions.

 Lukensmeyer has directed several major projects through Lukensmeyer Associates.
 For example, Lukensmeyer led the team that designed and facilitated the Cleveland Education Summit which was a community-wide effort representing ten stakeholder groups including parents, teachers, students, administrators, elected officials, and corporations.
 More than 2,000 citizens were involved in the project over its two-year span.
 At the conclusion of the Summit, Lukensmeyer Associates had produced a strategic plan for Cleveland's Public School Districts.
 Lukensmeyer Associates also designed and implemented self-managing work teams in the research and development departments of the Polaroid Corporation.

 Lukensmeyer Associates has also facilitated leadership and management retreats for several areas of the federal government, including: the Department of Agriculture, the Department of Commerce, the Department of Health and Human Services, Immigration and Naturalization Services, the National Aeronautics and Space Administration (NASA), the National Oceanographic and Atmospheric Administration, the National Rail Passenger Service Corporation (Amtrak), and the Office of Public Health and Science.
 With all of the listed organizations, Lukensmeyer took a lead role in developing a strategic direction for the agency, identifying performance measures, and committing to an implementation schedule with deadlines and milestones.